Blazemeter/taurus/site/dat/docs/Selenium.md

 Selenium Grid isn't supported for tests described with Taurus language, but if you have your own test suite that uses Selenium Grid to manage browser instances - Taurus will run these tests just fine.

-Selenium executor uses multiple test runners (JUnit, TestNG, Mocha, etc), test type is detected automatically.
+Selenium executor uses multiple test runners (JUnit, TestNG, Mocha, etc.), test type is detected automatically.
 If automatic detection fails - you can use `runner` option described below.

 Taurus can loop test suite execution in a loop until desired number of `iterations` will complete or `hold-for` time